 To report a missed brush collection, please call (269) 337-8215 or fill out our online form within two business days of the scheduled collection.
 A clause in the brush collection contract requires the contractor to collect all reported misses of eligible materials within 48 hours of notice by the City.
 Items that have been allowed to remain on the curb lawn for more than two days after the scheduled collection (and not reported as missed) is considered to be a public nuisance and could be subject to corrective action.

-Search for your street or address below to find your pickup day for recycling, bulk trash, and brush.
+Search for your street or address below to find your pickup day for the bulk trash and brush programs.
 Although they are on the same day, please note that brush collection occurs monthly between the months of May and October, and bulk trash collection occurs only in the months of March, June, September, and December.

 April Spring Clean Up